 Our block grant awards are given to universities, or consortia of universities, which recruit PhD students to AHRC-funded places.
 We do not fund students directly; prospective students should contact the institution at which they wish to study.

-Collaborative awards offer the opportunity for a PhD student to work with a non-academic partner, and to build employment skills.
+Collaborative awards offer the opportunity for the alumni to work with a non-academic partner, and to build employment skills.
 Placements and internships provide unique access to resources and contacts.

 Find out more about the ways in which AHRC support the next generation of arts and humanities researchers and the impact produced from our investments (PDF, 1.1MB).

 - Doctoral Training Partnerships (DTP1)

 Supports postgraduate studentships across the breath of AHRC’s subject remit.
 DTP1 supports five cohorts of students commencing October 2014-October 2018.

 Supports postgraduate students undertaking collaborative projects with non-HEI organisations.